note96e/thorium/doc/buildguide.md

 ## Parts list

 ### 3D printed parts
+(Note) The design of the case and plate has been partially updated.
+Please be aware that the actual product may differ slightly from the photos shown.

-- Case (2)
+- Case (Left:1 Right:1)
-- Switch Plate (2)
+- Switch Plate (Left:1 Right:1)

 You can download Fusion 360 files (.f3d) and STEP files.
+Files with the old design are stored in the `old` folder.
 https://github.com/note96e/thorium/tree/main/case
 STEP files can be used to order PCBs from JLCPCB (Black Resin is recommended).

 ### PCB (Thickness: 1.6mm)
 You can download KiCAD7 data.